Stay22 vs Travelpayouts: which one makes me $2,000+/month?

 That’s why I started this blog.
 I diversified my income streams and now I earn passive income every time someone reads my blog posts (through ads income) or when people book something I recommend (through affiliate links).

 If you’re a travel creator, I highly recommend you start a blog.
-You can read my guide on how to start a blog here.
 It’s so worth it!

 Their list of partners could be more comprehensive